Skip to content

 You didn’t make the slides, but now you are to teach it.

 Where do you begin?
-Then, how do you make the presentation yours, make it memorable, make it effective workforce training?
+Then, how do you own it, deliver it in a memorable way, and make it effective workforce training?

-Before we answer that question, consider the following story from Nora Ephron about her high school journalism class teacher, Charles Simms, as he faced a room full of bright-eyed students ready to start their careers and take on the toughest reporting challenges.
+Before answering that, consider the following story from Nora Ephron about her high school journalism class teacher, Charles Simms, as he faced a room full of bright-eyed students ready to start their careers and take on the toughest reporting challenges.

 The Story